 While there's not a one-size-fits-all standard for success across all enterprises, there are results that can help you determine if an ML-backed product could be right for you.
 These are the same metrics you likely use for products without ML.

-- 59 percent reduction in staff time to resolve threats
+- Reduction in staff time to resolve threats

-- 75 percent reduction in lost user time due to application degradation
+- Reduction in lost user time due to application degradation

-- 85 percent reduction in time needed to repair application degradations
+- Reduction in time needed to repair application degradations

 ExtraHop's technology has also been evaluated by the SANS Institute as well as Enterprise Management Associates, who subsequently named ExtraHop a Top Vendor in their Decision Guide for Security Analytics in 2019.
-Gartner recognized us as a Representative Vendor in their 2019 Market Guide for Network Traffic Analysis, specifically noting our ML capabilities.
 In addition to these independent reviews, ExtraHop Reveal(x) has also received SOC2 certification.

 Question 4: How does your solution integrate into our enterprise workflow (e.g., incident response, ticketing)?